deadc0de6/dotdrop/README.md

 {%@@ endif @@%}
 ```

+The *if branch* will define which part is deployed based on the
+hostname of the host on which dotdrop is run from.

 And here's how the config file looks like with this setup.
 Of course any combination of the dotfiles (different sets)
-can be done once you have more dotfiles to deploy.
+can be done if more dotfiles have to be deployed.

 `config.yaml` file:
 ```yaml